CS411DSO-SU25/cs411-academicworld-dashboard/README.md

 4. **Set up the databases:**
    - Make sure MySQL, MongoDB, and Neo4j are running on your machine.
-   - Import the Academic World dataset provided with your course materials.
+   - Import the Academic World dataset.

 5. **Update database credentials if needed:**
    - If your database connection info (host, username, or password) is different from the defaults in `utils.py`, edit that file to match your setup.